claeusdev/duncandavidson.com/src/talks/wirtschaftstag2018.md

 Our office in London continues to host its part of a thriving startup ecosystem.
 Our community meeting space is full every day of events that benefit that ecosystem.
 And, this seems to be true of the many other accelerators and corporate sponsored startup spaces there.

 So what’s happening?

-Fast moving ecosystems adapt to change better than slow moving ones.
+**Fast moving ecosystems adapt to change better than slow moving ones.**

 It’s worth remembering that some of the best performing current Internet companies in the US were formed during the dot-com bubble and in the aftermath of its crash.
 Google started in 1998 and rose to prominence after the bubble popped.
 Facebook was founded in the aftermath of the pop 2004.
 Netflix was founded in 1997 and found its flat fee unlimited rental business model in 2000.

-Innovation and disruption go hand in hand.
+**Innovation and disruption go hand in hand.**

 Of course, Brexit is going to hurt.
 But the velocity of the startup ecosystem there means that it will still produce a lot of innovation even during that pain.

 One of the things my colleagues in London think has helped fuel the velocity and vibrancy of the startup scene there is what the United Kingdom has done with tax incentives.
 Their Enterprise Investment Scheme, the Seed Enterprise Investment Scheme, the Social Investment Scheme, and the Venture Capital Trust provide significant tools that encourage investment, not only by large investors but by small ones.

-Furthermore, in crafting these incentives in a way that promotes smaller investors to participate, it spreads the benefit of success among a broader group of people.
-And the more people that benefit from the ecosystem, the more will be there to power future cycles.
+Furthermore, **in crafting these incentives in a way that promotes smaller investors to participate, they spread the benefit of success among a broader group of people.** And the more people that benefit from the ecosystem, the more will be there to power future cycles.

 Let’s look elsewhere in Europe.